hseoy/figma-plugin-react-boilerplate/README.md

 $ npx degit https://github.com/hseoy/figma-plugin-react-boilerplate <project name>
 ```

-2. install the dependencies.
+2. Install the dependencies.

 ```bash
 $ yarn install
 ```

-3. to rebuild it when the files are changed, run `yarn watch`
+3. To rebuild it when the files are changed, run `yarn watch`

 ```bash
 $ yarn watch
 ```

-4. the plugin is ready to be added to Figma for development.
+4. The plugin is ready to be added to Figma for development.

 ### Figma for plugin development